NinVoido/spotify-vpn/doc/man-sections/connection-profiles.rst

 ``<connection>`` and ``</connection>``, these options are handled as a group.

-An OpenVPN client will try each connection profile sequentially until it achieves a successful connection.
+An spotify client will try each connection profile sequentially until it achieves a successful connection.

 ``--remote-random`` can be used to initially "scramble" the connection